coolstuff01/CryptoTracker/TaskList.md

  - remove logo at the bottom
  - ensure chat is not covering bottom menu

 # Done
+  - Decide what to do with KPI table sub-headings - remove
+- slider does not work on mobile
 - Speed up landing page load
 - Fix out chart squishing
 - Functionality to autosave crypto assets